asb9189/EsotericYaga/README.md

 Unlike most programming languages, you won't need a Udemy degree to become proficient with Yaga.
-Grab your favorite beverage, clean the keyboard of gamer gunk, and buckle up because everything you learned in school is going to be just as useless as this programming language is.
+Grab your favorite beverage, clean the keyboard of gamer gunk, and buckle up because everything you learned in school is going to be just as useless as this programming language.

 ### Learning the Ropes
 As mentioned previously, Yaga has several keywords accessible to you at no cost.
 But before we can dive in, it's important to understand how Yaga work's under the hood.